 It used to be that fans showed their enjoyment of films and tv series by gathering at conventions, publishing their own zines and the like.
 However, Star Wars (1977) brought out of the woodwork a generation of fans that grew up on the science-fiction movies of previous eras and started making their own movies where they regularly homaged the works they loved as children.
 By the end of the 1990s, another entire level of recursion had been added to this as fans started making their own films about being fans.
 Star Trek led the way with works like Trekkies (1997) and Trekkies 2 (2004), documentaries that charted the fan phenomenon; Free Enterprise (1998), a very funny effort about the lives of Star Trek fans; and the fictional GalaxyQuest (1999), which played with Star Trek fandom in an hilariously meta-aware way.
-Other efforts followed – the British tv movie Cruise of the Gods (2002); Mark Hamill’s hilarious mockumentary Comic Book: The Movie (2004) and Morgan Spurlock’s more straight-faced documentary Comic-Con Episode IV: A Fan’s Hope (2011) both set around the San Diego Comic-Con; the documentary tv series Con Trek (2009) that toured various conventions; Frequently Asked Questions About Time Travel (2009) with fans caught up in a time travel adventure; The Last Lovecraft: Relic of Cthulu (2009) about H.P.
-Lovecraft fans; Paul (2011) about fans encountering a real alien; Rise of the Fellowship (2013) about Lord of the Rings fans and gamers; and Fanboys, which concerns itself with Star Wars fans; as well as the subsequent documentary The People vs. George Lucas (2011) even an entire tv series The Big Bang Theory (2007– ) set around fans and fannish in-jokes.
+Other efforts followed – the British tv movie Cruise of the Gods (2002); Mark Hamill’s hilarious mockumentary Comic Book: The Movie (2004) and Morgan Spurlock’s more straight-faced documentary Comic-Con Episode IV: A Fan’s Hope (2011) both set around the San Diego Comic-Con; the documentary tv series Con Trek (2009) that toured various conventions; Frequently Asked Questions About Time Travel (2009) with fans caught up in a time travel adventure; The Last Lovecraft: Relic of Cthulhu (2009) about H.P.
+Lovecraft fans; Paul (2011) about fans encountering a real alien; Rise of the Fellowship (2013) about Lord of the Rings fans and gamers; and Fanboys, which concerns itself with Star Wars fans; as well as the subsequent documentary The People vs. George Lucas (2011) even an entire tv series The Big Bang Theory (2007-19) set around fans and fannish in-jokes.
 Elsewhere, places like YouTube created a boom industry of amateur fan-made films, with there even being film festivals of Star Wars fan films.

 Fanboys came out amid considerable fan buzz (and controversy).
 The script is by two newcomers – of these, the then unknown Ernest Cline subsequently went onto publish the 2011 novel that became the basis of the Steven Spielberg film Ready Player One (2018).
 The script was brought up by The Weinstein Company and placed into the hands of Kyle Newman, who had previously directed a handful of shorts and the Legend of Sleep Hollow modernisation The Hollow (2004).
 George Lucas was amused and approved the film, even allowing Newman and co the use of the Skywalker Ranch for sound mixing.
 Various Star Wars associated peoples – Carrie Fisher, Billy Dee Williams, Ray Park – signed on to make cameos.

 Problems began around the end of 2007.
-The Weinsteins were unhappy about the film that Kyle Newman turned in and hired Steven Brill, the director of light comedies such as Little Nicky (2000), Mr Deeds (2002), Without a Paddle (2004) and Drillbit Taylor (2008) to direct reshoots.
+The Weinsteins were unhappy about the film that Kyle Newman turned in and hired Steven Brill, the director of light comedies such as Little Nicky (2000), Mr Deeds (2002), Without a Paddle (2004), Drillbit Taylor (2008) and Hubie Halloween (2020) to direct reshoots.
 The Weinsteins clearly wanted to push Fanboys less in the direction of a film that played to its fanbase and more along the lines of a mainstream Judd Apatow comedy, in particular the loser nerd comedy of The 40 Year Old Virgin (2005).
 The most controversial of Steven Brill’s changes was the elimination of the plot about Linus having cancer with the film then becoming one where the group simply decided to set out to California on a sudden whim after a few drinks at a party.
 Brill was not a Star Wars fan and had not even seen the original trilogy, which caused much dissatisfaction with fans.
 This caused an uproar with fans creating a ‘Stop Darth Weinstein’ project, putting up MySpace pages and threatening a mass boycott of the Weinstein produced Superhero Movie (2008) if the original version was not restored.
 Steven Brill shot himself in the foot by writing abusive and threatening emails to fans, which were then leaked onto the internet.
 Eventually, both versions of the film were screened for convention audiences who voted on the original as the superior one.
 However, Kyle Newman was given only 36 hours to edit his version together.
 The film dithered about in limbo for more than a year, finally only being granted a limited theatrical release in February 2009.

 Thought it makes a pretence of hating Star Trek fandom, the plot of Fanboys is very similar to Free Enterprise.
 Both films largely centre around witty and sophisticated in-jokes that are pitched to the fan audience.
 In both films, fandom is seen as a prolonging of adolescence beyond the point it should have been and both films become in essence rite of passage films about the maturation of its single males into dealing with the mundane forces of the real world.
 To make the point clear, both films feature William Shatner as himself – a role in which Shatner chooses to parody his own image and where both films regard him as fandom’s ultimate icon of cool.